Charlbury: Place name

 Toponymic evidence suggests that Charlbury was an Anglo-Saxon settlement from an early date, and may be associated with 'Faerpinga in Middelenglum' listed in the Tribal Hidage of the 7th to 9th centuries.
 The name is a compound of two Old English elements.
 Burh is a fortified place.
 Ceorl (probably pronounced /tʃɔrl/) is a "freeman of the lowest class", but other sources suggest it was also a personal name.
 For this reason some hold the latter two pronunciations more valid than the former, and the current spelling not phonetic, preferring "Chorlbury".
 The similarity between "Ceorl" and the personal name "Charles" is no accident: "Charles", "ceorl" and "churl", along with the modern German name "Karl" derive from the same Proto-Germanic word *karlaz.

 Notable buildings

-On the outskirts of Charlbury is Lee Place, the former dower house of Ditchley and now the home of Rosita Spencer-Churchill, Duchess of Marlborough.
+Lee Place (Grade II* listed), the former dower house of Ditchley is the home of Rosita Spencer-Churchill, Duchess of Marlborough.

-About two kilometres southwest, Cornbury Park, now owned by Lord Rotherwick, is a 17th-century country house designed partly by the architect Hugh May.
+About one mile to the southwest, lies Cornbury Park (Grade I listed), owned by Lord Rotherwick, is a 17th-century country house designed partly by the architect Hugh May.